Contact Us Today (424) 372-3112

 • Was not advised of constitutional rights

-• There was a language barrier when plea was entered
+• There was a language barrier when the plea was entered

-For example, a defendant agrees to a plea bargain, but discovers later it could lead to deportation and they were not advised of the consequences.
+For example, a defendant may agree to a plea bargain but later discover that it could lead to deportation, and they may not have been advised of the consequences.

-If the court decides to grant a motion to withdrawal of plea, then the criminal case will be placed back into the same position before the guilty plea.
-The defendant will then have then have the right to negotiate a new plea bargain or take the case to trial.
+If the court decides to grant a motion to withdraw of plea, then the criminal case will be placed back into the same position before the guilty plea.
+The defendant will then have the right to negotiate a new plea bargain or take the case to trial.

 Legal Process to Withdraw a Plea

-A defendant can file a motion to withdraw the plea before sentencing, or up to 6 months after they were sentenced, as long as it's a probationary sentence.
+A defendant can file a motion to withdraw the plea before sentencing or up to 6 months after their sentence, as long as the sentence is probationary.

-Any defendant who wants to seek to withdraw a guilty plea, a motion of withdrawal of plea needs to be prepared by a criminal defense lawyer and filed with the court.
+A motion of withdrawal of plea needs to be prepared by a criminal defense lawyer and filed with the court for any defendant who wants to seek to withdraw a guilty plea.

-A motion of withdrawal of plea can be filed at any time before sentencing, or within six months of the entry of judgment.
-After the motion has been filed with the court, their criminal attorney will work to prepare a solid case that proves to the court they entered a plea without a clear understanding about the plea conditions.
+A motion to withdraw a plea can be filed at any time before sentencing or within six months of the entry of judgment.
+After the motion has been filed with the court, the defendant's criminal attorney will work to prepare a solid case that proves to the court that they entered a plea without a clear understanding of the plea conditions.

-At the actual hearing where the motion is decided, the lawyer will present the case in such a way to persuade the judge you do have the required “good cause” to withdrawal the plea, next:
+At the actual hearing where the motion is decided, the lawyer will present the case in such a way as to persuade the judge you do have the required “good cause” to withdraw the plea.
+Next:

-• If motion to withdraw plea is denied, the judge will proceed to sentencing
+• If the motion to withdraw the plea is denied, the judge will proceed to sentence

-• If motion to withdraw plea is granted, the case is reopened and defendant enters a not guilty plea and starts over at the arraignment process
+• If the motion to withdraw the plea is granted, the case is reopened, and the defendant enters a not-guilty plea and starts over at the arraignment process

-As stated, if a defendant files a motion to withdraw a guilty or no-contest plea, any plea bargain that may have been previously offered by the prosecutor is no longer valid.
+As stated, if a defendant files a motion to withdraw a guilty or no-contest plea, any plea bargain that the prosecutor may have previously offered is no longer valid.

 Withdrawing a Plea After Conviction

-If a defendant was already convicted and sentenced, withdrawing a guilty plea is a complicated process, but there are a few options to make a challenge to the initial plea.
+If a defendant has already been convicted and sentenced, withdrawing a guilty plea is a complicated process, but there are a few options for challenging the initial plea.

 If you believe you have good cause to file a motion to withdraw a plea, contact our Los Angeles criminal defense lawyers to review the details and options.

-We have decades of combined experience and understand how to make an effective argument to withdraw guilty and no-contest pleas.
+We have decades of combined experience and understand how to effectively argue for the withdrawal of guilty and no-contest pleas.
+You can trust our expertise in handling such cases.

 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.